ognistik/alfred-auphonic/README.md

     <img width="300" src="Workflow/assets/auphonic.png">
   </a>
 </p>
-<p align="center"><em><a href="https://youtu.be/2TWJGcTVy3A">~ How I use Auphonic (Video) ~</a></em></p>
+<p align="center"><em><a href="https://youtu.be/n1EBrndi-jg">~ How I use Auphonic (Video) ~</a></em></p>

 Alfred workflow for seamlessly processing audio files through Auphonic's API.
-[Auphonic](https://auphonic.com?source=robper) is a professional audio post-production service that provides automated audio processing and optimization, including leveling, noise reduction, and encoding.
+[Auphonic](https://auphonic.com?source=robper) is a professional audio post-production service that provides AI-powered audio processing, including leveling, compressing, noise reduction, and encoding.

 **This workflow streamlines the uploading/downloading of audio files for them to be processed using up to four of your Auphonic presets.**